Quandela/Perceval/docs/source/algorithms.rst

 >>> job.execute_async(*args)

-This call is non-blocking, however results are not available right when this line has finished executing.
+This call is non-blocking, however results are not available when this line has finished executing.
 The job object provides information on the progress.

 >>> while not job.is_complete:  # Check if the job has finished running